 We are studying the mangroves' blue carbon capacity; that is, their capacity to sequester and store carbon, which is crucial for climate change mitigation efforts.
 We are also studying the rate at which mangroves sequester carbon in soils, and how this has changed since they first colonized Galapagos.

-Assessing the impact of climate variability
+Assessing the impact of climate change

 Studying landlocked mangroves